benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 It's almost like the subtle effects are the "seeds" that grow into the obvious ones.

-From most to least noticeable, the effects are:
+In the order they happen, the effects are:

-- **Anxiety or depression**.
-These can build up over a period of weeks or months and become totally hellish.
+- **Craving**.
+This is the feeling of gleeful anticipation that you get when you start doomscrolling, or you're about to click on an article that looks really juicy.
+It feels good in the moment, but it is the seed that grows into the later, less pleasant effects.
+- **Lock-in / clinging / tunnel vision**.
+This kind of feels like your mind won't let go of something, won't let you look away from the screen or put down your phone.
+In its early stages it feels like a knot of tension between your eyes or behind your forehead, almost like a clenched fist.
 - **Restlessness** means wanting to do *something* but not really knowing what to do.
 Usually lasts hours or at most a couple days.
 Physical restlessness shows up as pacing or fidgeting.
 Mental restlessness manifests as racing thoughts or even talking out loud to yourself.
-- **Lock-in / clinging / tunnel vision**.
-This kind of feels like your mind won't let go of something, won't let you look away from the screen or put down your phone.
-In its early stages it feels like a knot of tension between your eyes or behind your forehead, almost like a clenched fist.
+- **Anxiety or depression**.
+These can build up over a period of weeks or months and become totally hellish.

 It's important to note that the later and more severe effects are *inevitable* if you don't stop the earlier ones in their tracks.
 It can sometimes *feel* like